joshuabecker91/joshuabecker91/README.md

-Hi there, 👋 my name is Joshua Becker and I am a Software Engineer - Full Stack Development: Python, Java, MERN.
+Hi there, 👋 my name is Joshua Becker and I am a Software Engineer - Full Stack Development: Python, MERN, Java.

 ✨I am finishing up my coding bootcamp at Coding Dojo soon and have already completed rigorous full stack training in Python, MERN, Java, and Web Fundamentals.
 I am getting better every day, graduation is fast approaching, and I am hungry to land a job before graduation!